playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 </ol>
 ```

 > It's worth mentioning that this example is generally considered malpractice.
-While you may have been able to preserve _some_ of the metadata from an `li` tag in a `div` element, it's extremely difficult to catch all of the defaults a browser might apply to the original tag that may enhanse a sight-impaired user's experience using screen-readers.
+While you may have been able to preserve _some_ of the metadata from an `<li>` tag in a `<div>` element, it's extremely difficult to catch all of the defaults a browser might apply to the original tag that may enhanse a sight-impaired user's experience using screen-readers.
 >
 > This is all to say: unless you have a **really** good reason for using `role` rather than an approprate tag, stick with the related tag.
-Just as any other form of engineering, properly employing HTML requires nuance and logic to be deployed at the hand of the implementing developer
+Just as any other form of engineering, properly employing HTML requires nuance and logic to be deployed at the hand of the implementing developer.

 # Element Metadata {#interacting-with-elements-using-js}